🎥 How to create and trigger hook popups

 Each hook CTA template will come with a default CTA maximum width.

-This can be adjusted by clicking to the "Settings" tab in the builder panel.
+This can be adjusted by clicking on the "Theme" tab in the builder panel.

 Controlling when the hook triggers